aitoroses/floxide/docs/adrs/0022-documentation-structure-and-cross-references.md

 ## Context

-The Flowrs framework's documentation needed to be more cohesive and better organized to help users understand and effectively use the framework.
+The Floxide framework's documentation needed to be more cohesive and better organized to help users understand and effectively use the framework.
 The documentation was spread across multiple locations with inconsistent cross-referencing and varying levels of detail.

 Key issues that needed to be addressed:
 1. Inconsistent documentation formats across different components